jtdc12/CNIT381final/README.md

 ◦ Bot Credentials

-Step 1: Download all the needed files into a directory that can be accessed by VS Code

-Step 2: To make your 381Bot.py file work, you will need to fill out the bot_email, teams_token, and bot_url fields.
+Step 1: Download all the needed files into a directory that can be accessed by VS Code Step 2: Make an account on https://developer.webex.com/ Step 3: To make your 381Bot.py file work, you will need to fill out the bot_email, teams_token, and bot_url fields.
 These fields will be filled in with your Email, Webex Access Token, and Webhook address.
 Next, in the useless_skills.py, put the Teams Access Token in the teams_token field.

 Fields to Fill in 381Bot.py